-A book about a pioneering woman in the world of climbing, and her fascinating life, combining academic success with adventure.
+This book is about a pioneering woman in the world of climbing, and her fascinating life, combining academic success with adventure.

 Into Thin Air (1997) by Jon Krakauer

-The classic bestseller about the 1996 Everest disaster that made Krakauer a household name.
+This classic bestseller is about the 1996 Everest disaster that made Krakauer a household name.

 Epic: Stories of Survival From the World’s Highest Peaks (1997) by Clint Willis

-A collection of daring adventures, mostly in the mountains, and many taken as excerpts from other books.
+Read a collection of daring adventures, mainly in the mountains, and many taken as excerpts from other books.

 Tomaz Humar (2008) by Bernadette McDonald

-The intriguing biography of Slovenian alpinist Humar, who tackled some of the world’s steepest and most dangerous faces.
+Slovenian alpinist Humar’s intriguing biography, as he tackled some of the world’s steepest and most dangerous faces.

 Holding On (2006) by Jo Gambi

-In the book, after her husband’s battle with cancer, a couple takes the ultimate outdoor adventure and tackles the world’s highest summits.
+After her husband’s battle with cancer, a couple takes the ultimate outdoor adventure and tackles the world’s highest summits in the book.

 Within Reach: My Everest Story (1998) by Mark Pfetzer and Jack Galvin

-A story of a teenage climber that is aimed at inspiring younger readers, but enjoyable to anyone.
+A story of a teenage climber, aimed at inspiring younger readers, but enjoyable to anyone.